Mileena28/Mileena28.github.io/_posts/2025-06-22-when-everything-you-knew-was-a-lie.md

 > *"Once the universe gives you glasses, and you put them on, you can never take them off, and you cannot force anyone else to look through them."*

 After begging the universe for truth, they received something that made them even more alone.
-There's a terrible poetry in that—to survive religious trauma only to be handed a reality that isolates you further.
+There's a terrible poetry in that: to survive religious trauma only to be handed a reality that isolates you further.
 To escape one unbelievable truth only to encounter another.

 ---